takumishibaike/takumishibaike.github.io/_pages/research.md

 ## Books

 0. *Who tells your story?
 Women and indigenous peoples advocacy at the UNFCCC*.
-Cambridge University Press (Elements in organizational respones to climate change), 2025 (online in January). (with Bi Zhao).
+Cambridge University Press (Elements in organizational respones to climate change), forthcoming. (with Bi Zhao).
-{: reversed="reversed"}

 0. *Media and National Defense in Canada* (eds.).
 UBC Press, under contract. (with Jean-Christophe Boucher and Alexandra Richards).
+{: reversed="reversed"}

 ## Refereed Articles